18F/identity-eks/README.md

 ## How to make changes to a cluster

-There are three kinds of changes:
+There are two kinds of changes:
 * Changes to AWS/EKS setup/resources.
-* Changes to what applications you want deployed into a cluster.
 * Changes to the applications that are deployed in the cluster.

 ### AWS changes